tghamm/Anthropic.SDK/README.md

     },
     Required = new List<string>() { "location", "tempType" }
 };
-JsonSerializerOptions JsonSerializationOptions  = new() {
+JsonSerializerOptions jsonSerializationOptions  = new() {
     DefaultIgnoreCondition = JsonIgnoreCondition.WhenWritingNull,
     Converters = { new JsonStringEnumConverter() },
     ReferenceHandler = ReferenceHandler.IgnoreCycles,
 };
-string jsonString = JsonSerializer.Serialize(inputschema, JsonSerializationOptions);
+string jsonString = JsonSerializer.Serialize(inputschema, jsonSerializationOptions);
 var tools = new List<Common.Tool>()
 {
-    new Common.Tool(new Function("GetWeather", "This function returns the weather for a given location", JsonNode.Parse(jsonString)))
+    new Function("GetWeather", "This function returns the weather for a given location", JsonNode.Parse(jsonString))
 };
 var parameters = new MessageParameters()
 {